Are you ready to inspire the next generation of University students?

 Who should apply

 Anyone!
 We aim to reach as many schools and children as possible and we would love a wide range of students from across our diverse student body.
 Undergraduates and postgraduates from any discipline are more than welcome to apply.
-As long as you have an interest in the scheme and that you are willing to try and inspire local school pupils.
+Applications have closed for the 2014/5 intake.
+Unfortunately, because we need to DBS check and train all our volunteers before entering the schools, we are unable to take on new volunteers periodically throughtout the year.

 What the scheme involves